Jean-Baptiste-Lasselle/recette-deploiement-VDE/README.md

 One of my concerns, was to be able to execute VDE commands from a text file (a script):
 Of course intention to be able to apply Infrastructure As Code principle to all VDE involved provisioning recipes.

-After a [funny stupid try](https://github.com/Jean-Baptiste-Lasselle/recette-deploiement-VDE#premi%C3%A8re-solution-trouv%C3%A9e) with  a for loop, I searched deeper on the web.
+After a [funny stupid try with a while loop](https://github.com/Jean-Baptiste-Lasselle/recette-deploiement-VDE#premi%C3%A8re-solution-trouv%C3%A9e), I searched deeper on the web.

 While searching on the problem, I found [one issue in NixOS official and public issue management](https://github.com/NixOS/nixpkgs/issues/32453) :
 ![entrée issue management NixOS](https://github.com/Jean-Baptiste-Lasselle/recette-deploiement-VDE/raw/master/doc/impr/NixOS/issue-github-NixOS-enchercahnt-solution-executer-script-VDE.png)